Write a comment

 making the dough for saburani - photo step 4

-5. Make a small well and pour the egg mixture into it.
+5. Make a well in the centre of the flour; pour in the egg mixture.

 making the dough for saburani - photo step 5

-6. Stir the mixture until all the moisture is absorbed and lumps form.
+6. Stir until all moisture is absorbed and the mixture forms shaggy lumps.

 making the dough for saburani - photo step 6